vanish87/BooksAndNotes/Mathematics for 3D Game Programming and Computer Graphics.md

 camera-space point into the w coordinate of the transformed point.
 Subsequent division by the w coordinate produces a three-dimensional point having normalized device coordinates.
+9. P178 Bump Mapping
+10. P187
+The radiant power (energy per unit time) emitted by a light source or received by a surface is called *flux* and is measured in watts (W).
+The power emitted by a light source or received by a surface per unit area is called *flux density* and is measured in watts per square meter (W⋅m−2).
+The flux density emitted by a surface is called the surface’s *radiosity*, and the flux density incident on a surface is called the *irradiance* of the light.
+11. P230
+8.3.1 Octrees
+12. P245
+Decal